 The one thing that we rarely don’t do is when the buyer requests that you provide a section one termite clearance.

-It’s simple to have the house tented and for the repairs that need done in order to provide that section one termite clearance to the buyer.
+It’s simple to have the house tented and for the repairs that need to be done to provide that section one termite clearance to the buyer.

 We would talk about the cost of what it would be to provide that section one termite clearance and how you feel about how it affects the estate.

-And finally just remember that this is another part of the transaction that’s similar when we were negotiating the original contract.
+And finally, just remember that this is another part of the transaction that’s similar to when we were negotiating the original contract.

 We want to do a little give a little take and work our way to a win-win situation.
 Thank you for reading the “Reasonable Requests After Home Inspection” article, if you have questions or comments you can put them down below.